 First Kiss Bridal Shower Game

-From butterfly kisses to full-on tongue kissing action, everyone has a great ‘first kiss’ story to tell!
-Starting with the bride, ask each guest to tell his or her first kiss story.
-At the end, your guests vote on the funniest or most romantic story.
-A great twist is to have everyone tell two stories: one about their best kiss and another about their worst kiss.
+Everyone has a great “first kiss” story to tell!
+Starting with the bride, have each guest share their tale.
+At the end, have your guests vote on the funniest or most romantic story.
+To best capture both sides of the kissing spectrum, you can have everyone tell two stories: one about their best kiss and another about their worst kiss.

 What’s the Bride Wearing?

-Pay attention!
-About 20 minutes into the bridal shower, test your guests’ observation skills with this fun little game.
-Without letting on that they’ll be tested later, begin the party as planned.
-Then, once everyone has had a chance to greet the bride and is just getting settled into the party, have the bride leave the room.
-Give each guest a piece of paper and pencil and have them write down everything they can possibly remember about what the bride is wearing, listing as many details as possible.
+About 20 minutes into the bridal shower, once everyone has had a chance to greet the bride and is just getting settled into the party, have the bride leave the room.
+Now it’s time to test your guests’ observation skills!
+Give each guest a piece of paper and pencil and have them write down everything they can remember about what the bride is wearing, listing as many details as possible.
 Bring the bride back in and have each person read his or her neighbor’s list out loud.
 The guest that accurately lists the most items wins!

 Mystery Toilet Paper Game